What Should I List My House For? How to Price Your Home Right

 “Now they’re listing with us at a price that we feel, based on black and white — not emotions, not what their neighbor said, not what their best friend’s co-worker’s spouse told them to list it for, not what Zillow listed it for, but truly what the market is based on adjustments to the property,” says Klaus.

-According to The National Association of Realtors® (NAR), homes typically sold within 24 days in May 2024, with nearly two-thirds (67%) of surveyed Realtors reporting that properties sold in less than one month.
+According to the National Association of Realtors® (NAR), homes typically sold within 26 days in August 2024, with 60% of surveyed Realtors reporting that properties sold in less than one month.

 A stale listing attracts less buyers